 (b) When used in the context of ambient concentration, means airborne finely divided solid or liquid material with an aerodynamic diameter less than or equal to a nominal 10 micrometers as measured in accordance with 40 CFR Part 50, Appendix J.

-(91) "PM2.5":
+(96) "PM2.5":

-(a) When used in the context of emissions, means finely divided solid or liquid material, including condensable particulate, other than uncombined water, with an aerodynamic diameter less than or equal to a nominal 2.5 micrometers, emitted to the ambient air as measured by conditional test method CTM-040 (EPA Emission Measurement Center) and a reference method based on 40 CFR Part 52, Appendix M.
+(a) When used in the context of direct PM2.5 emissions, means finely divided solid or liquid material, including condensable particulate, other than uncombined water, with an aerodynamic diameter less than or equal to a nominal 2.5 micrometers, emitted to the ambient air as measured by EPA reference methods 201A and 202 in 40 CFR Part 51, appendix M.

+(b) When used in the context of PM2.5 precursor emissions, means sulfur dioxide (SO2) and nitrogen oxides (NOx) emitted to the ambient air as measured by EPA reference methods in 40 CFR Part 60, appendix A.

-(b) When used in the context of ambient concentration, means particles with an aerodynamic diameter less than or equal to a nominal 2.5 micrometers as measured by a reference method based on 40 CFR Part 50, Appendix L, or an equivalent method designated in accordance with 40 CFR Part 53.
-(92) "Pollutant-specific emissions unit" means an emissions unit considered separately with respect to each regulated air pollutant.
+(c) When used in the context of ambient concentration, means particles with an aerodynamic diameter less than or equal to a nominal 2.5 micrometers as measured by a reference method based on 40 CFR Part 50, Appendix L, or an equivalent method designated in accordance with 40 CFR Part 53.

+(97) “PM2.5 fraction” means the the fraction of PM2.5 to PM10 for each emissions unit that is included in the netting basis and PSEL.

+(98) "Pollutant-specific emissions unit" means an emissions unit considered separately with respect to each regulated air pollutant.

-(93) "Potential to emit" or "PTE" means the lesser of:
+(99) "Potential to emit" or "PTE" means the lesser of: